tonikelope/coronapoker/docs/GDX_MIGRATION_PHASE2_SOURCE_MAP.md

 As of 2026-09-02 both frontend launchers use `CoronaPokerBootstrap`.
-The shared bootstrap owns the process CSPRNG, SQLite connection lifecycle, persistent preferences and the audio lifecycle/activation boundary.
-Schema and integrity orchestration, identity, updates and the concrete GDX audio backend still belong outside the neutral core or remain placeholders and must be extracted one at a time with characterization tests.
-This exception is removed only when those concrete services are owned by the shared bootstrap; the presence of both launchers by itself does not satisfy the phase-2 exit criteria.
+The shared bootstrap owns the process CSPRNG, SQLite connection lifecycle, persistent preferences, the audio lifecycle/activation boundary, application metadata and CoronaPoker release discovery.
+Schema and integrity orchestration, identity, updater download/process handoff, MOD update networking and the concrete GDX audio backend still belong outside the neutral core or remain placeholders and must be extracted one at a time with characterization tests.
+This exception is removed only when those concrete services are owned by the shared bootstrap;
+the presence of both launchers by itself does not satisfy the phase-2 exit criteria.